 The Freedom of Information (Jersey) Law 2011 is designed to make us more accountable and transparent in the way we operate and make decisions.
-We are committed to complying with both the letter and the spirit of FOI.
+It gives you the right to access information held by us.
+All you have to do is ask.

-Under FOI, you must make your request in writing.
-The easiest way to do this is by filling in our online form.
+You must make your request in writing.
+The easiest way to do this is by completing our online FOI form.

 Complete the FOI form

-The following States of Jersey departments fall under FOI legislation
+The following Government of Jersey departments fall under FOI legislation:

 - States Assembly (including States Greffe)

 - Judicial Greffe